abivia/colorspace/readme.md

-# Abivia\ColorSpace - Color conversions and manipulation
+# Abivia ColorSpace - Color conversions and manipulation

-This is a revisit of a library that was written for PHP 4, revised for PHP 5, now rewritten for PHP 8.1+.
+This is a revisit of a library that was originally written for PHP 4, revised for PHP 5, now completely rewritten for PHP 8.1+.

-It allows conversions between colors in RGB, HSL, and HSB (aka HSV) spaces, including parsing RGB/HSL CSS colors in both "legacy" and "modern" syntax.
+It allows conversions between colors in RGB, HSL, HSB (aka HSV), and CMYK spaces.
+This includes parsing RGB/HSL CSS colors in both "legacy" and "modern" syntax, formatting as strings including CSS formats (hex, rgb, rgba, hsl, hsla).
 The library also supports a variety of color manipulation operations (blend, difference, posterize, etc.)